ozfortress/ozfortress_docs/docs/rules/global.md

 + Resupplying by using spawn regions outside of spawn bounds.
 + Exploiting the map design to enter areas that aren’t regular gameplay, for any means or use.
 + Map-based exploits (water jump scoping, etc).
++ Hiding sticky traps or buildings inside of props or geometry where their visual collision does not match up with their physical collision is considered an exploit.
+For example, hiding sticky traps inside of the prop rock on Upward first, outside of the BLU team's left most spawn door.
+A player should be able to see the entire sticky trap outside of a props or geometry's visual collision (no part of the trap hidden inside of the prop), but if a prop is hollow in the middle (for example, the tyre trap on Granary), then as long as it can be seen from one direction in its entirety then it is allowed.
+    + Physics props that can hide sticky traps entirely (for example, sticky traps can be hidden entirely inside of the orange traffic cones present on Gullywash) are "fair game" and allowed.

 #### Explicitly allowed Game Mechanic exploits:
 + Wallbugs.